OctopusDeploy/docs/docs/shared-content/octopus-recommendations/project-recommendations.include.md

 We recommend the project per component pattern when those components are decoupled from one another.
 Returning to the previous web application example, adding a column to the database can still require changing the back-end and front-end.
 However, the back-end and front-end have the appropriate code to continue processing without errors when the column is not present.
 And the column isn't required to be populated in the database.

-When components are decoupled from one another, they can have a different deployment schedules, and do not have to be deployed in a specific order.
-That will negate the need for an "orchestration project."
+When components are decoupled from one another, they can have different deployment schedules, and do not have to be deployed in a specific order.
+That will negate the need for an orchestration project.

 :::hint
 In practice, it is rare for us to see the decoupling of all the components in a web application with a front-end, back-end, and database.
 It is much more common for pieces of functionality, or backend services, to be decoupled.